 - Load your design onto your embroidery machine

-You can find detailed instructions for how to upload designs into a Brother SE400 here.
+You can find detailed instructions on how to upload designs into a Brother SE400 here.

 - Prepare your hoop